PMO Principle #2 Single Source of Truth

 How the Single Source of Truth PMO Principle Supports Better Decision-making

-A few weeks ago, we introduced our readers to the Principles that make a PMO and PMO regardless of style, maturity level, and strategy.
+When we our readers to the Principles that make a PMO and PMO regardless of style, maturity level, and strategy.
 We reached out to the PMO Community to bring to life each principle through experience and thought-provoking articles that will help organisations to develop their PMO to the next level.

 This week we have the third instalment in that series and introduce Milvio DiBartolomeo from Queensland Health where he played an instrumental part to bring AXELOS Global Best Practice from the UK to Australia to deliver pilot training in their new Agile SHIFT product.
 Milvio chose PMO Principle #2: Single Source of Truth.